imrahulr/imrahulr.github.io/_posts/2019-01-02-deepfakes.md

 author: imrahulr
 categories: [ Deepfakes, GANs, Autoencoder, CoE-CNDS ]
 image: assets/images/1.gif
+description: Generative Adversarial Networks to generate fake face-swapped videos.
+These videos pose a potential threat of spreading fallacious information in the society.
 ---

->Generative Adversarial Networks to generate fake face-swapped videos.
-These videos pose a potential threat of spreading fallacious information in the society.

 <a href="https://en.wikipedia.org/wiki/Deepfake">Deepfake</a> is a technique for human image synthesis based on artificial intelligence.
 It is used to combine and superimpose existing images and videos onto source images or videos using a machine learning technique called a "generative adversarial network" (GAN).
 In other words, deepfakes are fake videos or audio recordings that look and sound just like the real thing.